Aleksiiej/pacman_linux/README.md

 - Clone the repository.
 - Run the game script with command ./main.py.
 OR
-- Run file "main" from directory dist (standalone executable)
+- Run file "main" from directory dist (standalone executable).